jjoschyy/W1Direct/readme.md

 ```js
 w1.syncAllDevices();
 ```
-This returns the JSON below.
+This searches search on <b>all</b> registered masters for devices.
 If you do this action again, all devices will return inside the <b>updated</b> key.
+If a device is removed, it will be shown once inside the <b>removed</b> key.
 ```js
 { added:
    [{ id	   : '104C3D7101080061', //DS18S20